- Member Stories

 "Mom days" can be very strenuous as well, and require high-quality sleep and recovery.

 Yes, super glamorous, oh-so-important data.
 My WHOOP has become my own personal trainer and wellness coach.
 When my recovery or sleep is low, I know that I need to adapt my personal sessions as an athlete first, so that I can then teach classes for our obé members at full capacity and still have energy left to serve as “Mom” throughout the day.
 Off day from teaching and my recovery is in the green?
 You’d better believe that is when I fit in my 10-mile training run or a big day out in Manhattan with my kiddo.
 Confession time: I have been burnt out, drained physically, and still tried to push through.
 I have seen my recovery in the red, running on fumes and minimal sleep, and yet attempted to complete training runs, instruct class, and somehow stay awake to snuggle my daughter at the end of the day.
 It.
 Does.
 Not.
 Work.

-Each night the WHOOP Sleep Coach recommends an ideal bed time in order to achieve optimal sleep.
+Each night the WHOOP Sleep Planner recommends an ideal bed time in order to achieve optimal sleep.